 The distributions of Optimize contain the default localization files under

 The default localizations available are

 fallbackLocale.
 Fallback in this case means whenever a user has a Browser configured with a language that is not present in the

 availableLocales list, Optimize will use the

 For more details on the configuration keys please refer to the localization configuration section.

 Custom locales can be added by creating a locale file under

-./environment/localization/ and adding it to the
+./config/localization/ and adding it to the

 Please note the following:

 Configuring a custom locale means you have to maintain it yourself and update it in the context of an Optimize Upgrade.
 There is currently no changelog of new localization entries available and it is required that each localization file contains an entry for each key used by Optimize.